iralbaloushi/ED_Course/README.md

 # ED_Course
-This Repo is for Enterprise Class Projects
+This Repo is for Enterprise Development Class Projects